Learn How I Improved Computer Audio with My Schiit Stack Connections Diagram

 The Schiit stack connections diagram below shows how the three Schiit hardware audio components are ordered in the stack, how they are connected to each other with RCA cables, and how other ports/inputs/outputs are used.
 Each item has a note attached.
 Some have arrows and icons for elements that I used and those that I didn’t use.

-One Failure to Avoid
+One Issue to Avoid

 Look at the graphic titled My Schiit Stack Connections.
 Then check the bottom component—the Modi+.